 Despite data’s new abundance, we can find ourselves out of data.
 Is being out of data when data are missing, forgotten, or yet to be collected?
 When signal becomes noise?
 Or noise is mistaken for signal?
 When access is denied, not wanted, or the correct technical configuration is lacking?
 How to respond to being out of data?
 What if we are out of data and unaware?

 New forms, sources and repositories of, and for, data demand novel analytical approaches.
 For Shintaro Miyazaki digital life is composed of what he calls ‘algorhythms’.
 We talk to him about experimentation, speculation and practical interrogations in, and of, this algorhythmic world.

 The second interview in our Out of Data series is with media theorist, Pepita Hesselberth.
 Her recent book is entitled ‘Compact Cinematics: The Moving Image in the Age of Bit-Sized Media’ (Bloomsbury).
 She exchanged emails with Sam Hind on her research project ‘Disconnectivity in the Digital Age’.

-As part of our speaker series on the CIM research theme Out of Data, Kristen Veel will explore the nature of ‘big data archives’.
+As part of our speaker series on the CIM research theme Out of Data, Kristin Veel will explore the nature of ‘big data archives’.